irfansubakti/test_demo/readme.txt

+Deleting and add up this.
-This is my first repository.
-I add up this line.
+Inserting this line.
 I add up this line, after I delete the second line above.